dropseed/plain/bolt-htmx/README.md

 ## Dedicated Templates

-A small additional features of `forge-htmx` is that it will automatically find templates named `{template_name}_htmx.html` for HTMX requests.
+A small additional features of `bolt-htmx` is that it will automatically find templates named `{template_name}_htmx.html` for HTMX requests.
 More than anything, this is just a nice way to formalize a naming scheme for template "partials" dedicated to HTMX.

 Because template fragments don't work inside of loops,